-Heading deep into the Ural mountains to reach Yekaterinburg, we’ll see where the 300 year old Romanov dynasty met a bloodthirsty end at the site of the killing and the infamous pit where the bodies were disposed of.
-We’ll then see the remains of the cities Soviet history and round off at the monument of the official border between Europe and Asia.
+Heading deep into the Ural mountains to reach Yekaterinburg, we’ll see where the 300-year-old Romanov dynasty met a bloodthirsty end at the site of the killing and the infamous pit where the bodies were disposed of.
+We’ll then see the remains of the city’s Soviet history and round off at the monument of the official border between Europe and Asia.
 We’ll then round off on a final epic train journey back to Moscow!

-This tour is the end of an epic trip which takes us through the most exciting parts of the Soviet Union!
-Do the full thing by joining our Summer Soviet Tour!
+This tour is the end of an epic trip that takes us through the most exciting parts of the Soviet Union!

 Overnight in Saint Petersburg.

 After breakfast, we hit the ground running with a Soviet tour of Saint Petersburg.

 First, we’ll visit the famous museum in The Cruiser Aurora, a famous vessel that fired the first shot that launched the Russian Revolution.